 The King of Fighters XIV is far and away a leading contender for 2016 Fighting Game of the Year, and no game can take that away.

-*Blade Arcus from Shining: Battle Arena was reviewed using a Steam key provided by a Atlus.
+*The King of Fighters XIV was provided by ATLUS USA for review purposes.
 You can find additional information about our review policy here.

 The King of Fighters XIV is far and away the best fighting game of 2016.